 MHTW Clinical Coaches have ranked #1 across the Nation for Vizent NRP satisfaction consecutively.
 Our NRP retention rate is 100% for the past three cohorts.
 We host both Clinical Coach initial and re-accrediting training courses each quarter on our campus.

 Quality and Innovation

 Transforming Care at the Bedside

 Clinical staff supports a climate of clinical excellence by involvement on the unit and hospital-wide councils.
 Utilizing the Transforming Care at the Bedside (TCAB) approach, the unit councils involve staff in unit-specific decision making processes.
-This information is shared via the Professional Staff Nurse Council.
+This information is shared via the Shared Governance Councils.

 By documenting online through the Advanced Care4 application, we allow collaboration and communication of the interdisciplinary care team and make the patient’s chart always accessible – anywhere, anytime.
 Advanced Care4 also establishes the foundation for the implementation of eOrdering, which allows the use of evidence-based knowledge at the point-of-care to assist our physicians in providing the best possible clinical outcomes for our patients.